kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 ### strace

-Let's start with `strace` because, in my opinion, it's quite a practical approach.
+Let's start with `strace` because it's quite a practical approach.
 In your daily life, if you'll get stuck with misbehaving command-line tools, you can attach to a running process and observe what your terminal is writing into filehandles and what your shell reads.
 You don't need to restart running programs to figure out what is going on.

-First, a little helper to find out PID of a terminal by clicking it with a computer mouse (for users of XWindows system):
+First, here is a little helper to find out PID of a terminal by clicking it with a computer mouse (for users of XWindows system):

 ```
 xprop | grep '_NET_WM_PID(CARDINAL)' | awk '{print $3}'